A-Zalt/better-commando/README.md

 Do you have some sort of rules in your bot and some break it so you have to restrict the access?
 Just block them using `bettercmd.block(id)`.
 Blocked someone by mistake?
 Unblock them by using `bettercmd.unblock(id)`.

 ## Requiring permissions
 If you are making a moderation command, adding your own tests isn't very convenient.
 But you may not do that now, because of the property `permissions` you can assign to your commands.
 It's just an array of permissions.
 It will both check if the bot and if the user have required permission(s).
 Use `botNoPermMessage` and `userNoPermMessage` to customize messages when bot/user doesn't have required permissions.
+It will replace {PERMS} with the missing permissions.

 ## Aliases
 Want to have one or several aliases for your command?
 Simple, just assign the property aliases to the command!
 Aliases must be an array containing all the aliases that the command can use.